 There is no required cost for Ruff Haven's crisis sheltering program.
 We do ask owners to contribute whatever they can for the care of their pet(s) as a donation.

 I can't take my pet back within 60 days.
 Can you still help?

 Our program is short-term sheltering in order to reunite owners after a temporary crisis.
 We may allow a limited extension when needed.
 Providing brief, temporary stays allows us to serve more pet parents in the community.
 We encourage all pet owners to first reach out to family, friends, and even Facebook groups.
 If unsuccessful we can direct you to local shelters and rescues who can help you find a new home for your pet.

 My pet doesn't get along well with other animals.
 Can we still be admitted?

-As we use a pet boarding, or private foster homes with many people owning pets, and daycare facility to shelter the pets in our care, all animals must be able to get along with other animals.
+As we use a pet boarding facility, or private foster homes with pets, all animals must be able to get along with other animals.
 We cannot accept dogs who are aggressive to other dogs, or people, or who have a bite history.

 My pet is not spayed or neutered.
 Are we still eligible for your program?